Pratikshaguthalkar/blue-green-deployment/README.md

 #### Configure Jenkins

-1. Add this token into jenkins credentials
+1. Add the token into jenkins credentials

 * Go to manage Jenkins
 * Go to Credentials (Global)